buzden/deptycheck/docs/source/tutorials/00-installation-and-setup.md

 ---

-## Congratulations!

-You have successfully set up Idris 2 and DepTyCheck, created your first project, and run an automatic generator.

-In this tutorial, you learned:

-*   ✅ How to install Idris 2 and DepTyCheck
-*   ✅ How to create a project with the correct dependencies
-*   ✅ How to define a data type and derive a generator
-*   ✅ How to build and run a DepTyCheck project
-*   ✅ How to use the REPL for interactive testing

 ## Next Steps

 Now that you have a working setup, you are ready to learn the fundamentals of generator creation: